 The title track to Hill's 1995 sophomore album, "It Matters to Me" is a modern classic country weeper about a woman being taken for granted in her relationship.
 The song earned Hill her third No. 1 single.

 "Someone Else's Dream"

 Written by Trey Bruce and Craig Wiseman, the fiery "Someone Else's Dream" advocates finding yourself before looking for anyone else, following a narrator in her late 20s fed up with being labeled with everything from "daddy's little girl" to "pageant queen."

 Written by Alan Jackson, "I Can't Do That Anymore" follows a housewife stuck in an uninspiring life and dreaming of having "something of her own."
 The song peaked at No. 8 on the country charts.

 The title track to Hill's Grammy-winning 1999 album, "Breathe" was a smash on both country and adult contemporary radio.
 The sultry track, which features Dolly Parton on backing vocals, catapulted Hill into a crossover superstar.

 Hill's first appearance on the country charts came in the form of an anthem for rule breakers and dreamers.
 "Wild One" went to No. 1 and kickstarted Hill's now legendary career.

-Written by Beth Nielsen Chapman, Robin Lerner and Annie Roboff, "This Kiss" was released in 1998 as the first single from Hill's album Faith.
+"This Kiss" was written by Beth Nielsen Chapman, Robin Lerner and Annie Roboff.
+Released in 1998, it was the first single from Hill's album Faith.
 The infectious melody and the lyrical genius of comparing a great kiss to "centrifugal motion" make "This Kiss" Hill's most lovable signature song.